Skablam/packer-lr-centos/README.md

   3. Any iso images failing a checksum error (OS or Gurst Additions) get deleted automatically by packer, Store copies of      the isos elsewhere before the build to avoid the need to download them again.

-  4. Landregistry/Centos v0.3.0 and above requires v 1.7.4 of packer to build, a packer bug means that the biosdevname         package is required when it shouldn't be when reverting to old style interface names e.g. eth0.
+  4. Landregistry/Centos v0.3.0 and above requires v 1.7.4 of Vagrant to build, a bug means that the biosdevname         package is required when it shouldn't be when reverting to old style interface names e.g. eth0.